Fund-A-Classroom Donation Policies: Information for Donors and Educators

 The Student Excellence Foundation is committed to maximizing the use of our donors’ funds to benefit education in District 200, as compared to expenses.
-Our volunteer Board members spend a significant number of hours raising funds to achieve our mission.
+Our volunteer Board members and Fund-A-Classroom educators spend a significant number of hours raising funds to foster innovation and support the needs of District 200 students.
 At the same time, we’ve found that not all effective fundraising is free.
-For example, when it comes to “crowdfunding”, funding teacher needs requires a platform that goes beyond anything we can provide as volunteers.
+For example, when it comes to “crowdfunding”, funding educator campaigns requires a platform that goes beyond anything we can provide as volunteers.

-Donations by Check: If a donor prefers to donate via check, the 5.9% credit card and transaction fees do not apply, and the entire amount of the check is distributed to the educator’s project.
-These “Offline Donations” will be recorded by the Student Excellence Foundation using the FoundationGive platform, upon receipt of the check.
+Donations by Check: If a donor prefers to donate via check, the donation is recorded as an “Offline Donation” by the Student Excellence Foundation using the FoundationGive platform.
+We will enter your donor information, so donors must provide their name, address, phone, and email address as well as the information required below with the check.
 Checks should be made payable to The Student Excellence Foundation.
 The mailing address is:

 Student Excellence Foundation

 ● which campaign or campaigns the funds are intended for;

 ● the amount that is to go toward each campaign;